Life As a Nuclear Technician

 - Radiochemical Technician

-In the United States, there were 6,900 jobs for Nuclear Technician in 2016.
+In 2016, there was an estimated number of 6,900 jobs in the United States for Nuclear Technician.
 There is little to no growth in job opportunities for Nuclear Technician.
 Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Nuclear Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.